 I am writing this guide for WordPress beginners, but some tips will also help people who have been using WordPress for a long time.

-Remember that the more time to take to build the foundation for your website, the faster you will reach your goals.
+Remember that the more time it takes to build the foundation for your website, the faster you will reach your goals.

 So let’s get started!